ssilverman/QNEthernet/README.md

 The `Ethernet` object is the main Ethernet interface.

-* `begin()`: Initializes the library and uses the Teensy's internal MAC address.
+* `begin()`: Initializes the library, uses the Teensy's internal MAC address, and starts the DHCP client.
+This returns whether startup was successful.
 * `begin(ipaddr, netmask, gw)`: Initializes the library, uses the Teensy's internal MAC address, and uses the given parameters for the network configuration.
+This returns whether startup was successful.
 * `broadcastIP()`: Returns the broadcast IP address associated with the current local IP and subnet mask.
 * `end()`: Shuts down the library, including the Ethernet clocks.